Infamous003/QuranDatabase/README.md

 # QuranDatabase

-A simple CLI application using Python and MySQL database
+## A simple CLI application using Python and MySQL database

-The database is from qurandatabase.org which is now taken down.
+This application lets you retreive verses from the Quran database stored locally(or remotely if you would like to).
+User can get a single verse, a collection of verses, first few verses of a chapter, any random verse and an entire chapter if they want to.
+Added a simple animation while printing the verses to the stdout using the time module.

-## To run this application, you need the following
+### To run this application, you need the following

 MySQL database installed.
 You can download it [here](https://www.mysql.com/downloads/).